-The law serves to spell out in detail the step-by step reduction and end of electricity production using coal in Germany.
+The coal exit law serves to spell out in detail the step-by step reduction and end of electricity production using coal in Germany.
 It follows the coal exit commission's recommendations from earlier this year, and states how much coal power generation capacity will remain in the German power market at future dates.
 The exit will happen in three stages:

 - 15 gigawatt (GW) hard coal and 15 GW lignite capacity are left by the end of 2022 (from 22.8 GW hard coal and 21.1 GW lignite in 2019)

-- 8 GW hard coal and 9 GW lignite are to remain by the end of 2030
+- 8 GW hard coal and about 9 GW lignite are to remain by the end of 2030

 - In 2038 at the latest, there will be no coal power capacities left as the phase-out is completed